julambl75/LAS-ChemicalProcessSafety-EthyleneOxidation/README.txt

 # Explainability of Baselines

 The decision_trees/ folder contains decision trees taken from trained instances of the two baselines that are inherently explainable: RandomForest and AdaBoost.
-By default the maximum depths for models' decision trees are respectively 15 and 6, which both yield similar results.
-The folder also includes a performance.txt listing the accuracy, precision, recall and F1 score for each variation tried.
+By default the maximum depths for models' decision trees are respectively 15 and 4, which both yield similar results.

+# Table 2

+The table_2_short_names/ folder contains a text file explaining the short names of Table 2 in detail; these will also be clarified in the final paper.